Free surface topography of capillary flows using spatiotemporal phase shifting profilometry: Materials and methods

-Horizontal steps were selected due to their simplicity: for an object with a uniform height $h_{cst}$, the theoretical phase difference map is constant.
-This value, denoted $\Delta \phi^{cst}$, is derived from the phase-to-height relation \eqref{eq_PTH_exact}:
+Horizontal steps were selected due to their simplicity: Indeed, for an object with a uniform height $h^{cst}$, the theoretical phase difference map is constant.
+This value, denoted $\Delta \phi^{cst}$, is derived from the phase-to-height relation \eqref{eq_PTH_used}:

-Consequently, one of the simplest and most efficient methods to calibrate the optical setup is to measure the average phase difference value for each plateau, input it into the theoretical phase-to-height relation \eqref{eq_PTH_exact}, and minimize the absolute difference of the resulting height with the block's caliper measurements $h^{mes}$.
-To enhance the precision of this comparison, the $i$-th plateau ($i \in [1,K]$) is divided into $N_i$ segments, $N_i$ being the number of pixels for the width of the $i$-th plateau.
-The experimental phase difference $\Delta \phi^{exp}$ is then averaged over each segment (resulting in $\Delta \phi^{exp}_{i,j}$), inserted into \eqref{eq_PTH_exact}, and compared to the $i$-th measured height $h^{mes}_i$.
-For the $i$-th slope ($i \in [1,K]$) and segment $j$ ($j \in [1,N_i]$), the theoretical height $h^{th}_{i,j}$ is expressed as:
+Consequently, one of the simplest and most efficient methods to calibrate the optical setup is to measure the average phase difference value for each plateau, input it into the theoretical phase-to-height relation \eqref{eq_PTH_used}, and minimize the absolute difference of the resulting height with the block's caliper measurements $h^{mes}$.
+To improve the accuracy of the comparison, the $i$-th plateau ($i \in [1,K]$) is divided into $N_i$ segments, where $N_i$ represents the number of pixels corresponding to the width of the plateau.
+For plateau $i$ and segment $j$ ($j \in [1,N_i]$), the experimental phase difference $\Delta \phi^{exp}$ is averaged over the plateau length, resulting in the value $\Delta \phi^{exp}_{i,j}$.
+This phase difference is then converted into a theoretical height $h^{th}_{i,j}$ using \eqref{eq_PTH_used}, enabling a comparison with the measured height $h^{mes}_i$ of the $i$-th plateau.
+For the $j$-th segment of the $i$-th slope, the theoretical height $h^{th}_{i,j}$ is expressed as